Description of container configuration process, container deployment options, and tools for managing containers.

 - Container node in Container Cluster—Specify Metadata URL or attach Metadata File.
 Also includes option to update metadata of Container Cluster.

 Container Details > Actions Portlet > Update Container Metadata

 Container cloning functionality provides the ability to replicate the configuration of a Container to a Target container.
-The cloning functionality optimizes the container configuration process by enabling the reusability of configuration parameters (i.e., Listeners).
+The cloning functionality optimizes the container configuration process by enabling the reusability of configuration parameters (Listeners).
 Hosted services configured in a Source container are also replicated in the process.
-This approach can be used to configure load balanced piers.
-Cloning functionality is useful for upgrades (i.e., cloning a Legacy container configuration (7.2 and below) to an container target).
+This approach can be used to configure load balanced peers.
+Cloning functionality is useful for upgrades (cloning a legacy container configuration to a container target).
 A series of service unhosting options are provided to help you manage hosting scenarios for the cloning process including:

 Container Details > Actions Portlet > Clone Hosted Services

 Add Container to Cluster